Ludvig Fabritius: Life

-Fabriutius was born Lodewyck Fabritius in Brazil of Dutch parents.
-He moved to the Tsardom of Russia in 1660–61 with his grandfather, and pursued a career in the Russian army as an officer.
+Fabriutius was born Lodewyck Fabritius in Dutch Brazil of Dutch parents.
+He moved to the Tsardom of Russia in 1660–1661 with his grandfather, and pursued a career in the Russian army as an officer.
 Fabritius participated in a number of military campaigns under the Russian banner until he was captured while fighting Stenka Razin and his Cossack forces.
 After spending three months in captivity in Astrakhan, enslaved by Tatars, he regained his freedom and moved to the Safavid Empire with other Dutch refugees.
 When Fabritius arrived in Isfahan (the Safavid capital) he turned down a position in the Dutch East India Company, and moved back to Russia in 1672.
 Five years later, he resigned from the Russian military service and moved to Sweden.

 Fabritius' diplomatic career began in the late 1670s, and his first mission (to Iran) was to facilitate the opening of a transit route to Europe via Russia.
 In 1667, the tsar had given Iranian Armenians the right to maintain their trade network through this route.
-Six years later, a modified version of the privilege contributed to notable commerce between the Russian cities of Moscow and Archangelsk.
+Six years later, a modified version of the privilege contributed to notable commerce between the Russian cities of Moscow and Arkhangelsk.
 Sweden then planned to connect the Russian trade route to the Baltic one, with Narva as the hub.
 Swedish king Charles XI decided to send a new diplomatic mission to Safavid in 1678, and chose Fabritius to lead it.
 Since Fabritius apparently paid for the mission with his own money, an arrangement had probably been made with the Armenian merchants of Safavid Iran or those in the Russian tsardom.

 Due to the "reticence of the Persian sources, scant references in western sources, and the absence of a regular correspondence on the part of Fabritius", it is difficult to ascertain details of the mission.
 According to the Encyclopedia Iranica, Fabritius may have arrived in the Safavid capital in 1680 and was given an audience the following spring.
 His proposals, which he presented in September 1681, included permission for Iranian merchants to enter Swedish territory; two years' exemption from tolls, and a Swedish commitment to build ships in the Caspian Sea.
 The Safavid king, Suleiman I of Persia (r.
-1666-1694), agreed to the Swedish proposal diverting the trade route via Narva and Russia.
+1666–1694), agreed to the Swedish proposal diverting the trade route via Narva and Russia.
 However, the Safavid agreement added that this would be done only if the Safavid-Armenian merchants (and the other merchants in general) "would be so inclined".
 In the official Safavid response which Fabritius returned to Sweden, the Safavid king did not refer to concerns about trade and merely thanked the Swedish king (and his envoy) for the mission.